(800) 849-2168

 District of Columbia License Renewal Process

-Physicians are required to complete 50 hours of CME every two years.
-This includes two hours of LGBTQ cultural competency training, five hours of public health priority topics, and at least one course in pharmacology.
+Every two years, participants must complete 50 hours of continuing education, including 2 hours in LGBTQ cultural competence, 5 hours in a public health priority area, and at least one course in pharmacology.

 District of Columbia Medical License Verification